Future Practice Glyphs © Future Workshop

 Troy Rhodes | Architecture | Oklahoma, United States | Class of ‘25

-Beyond the conventional master planning exercise architects typically engage in with universities, the overarching and genesis level service of Experience Design will give universities the advantage they are looking for to compete for new students, keep the students they have, and recruit and retain the best faculty available.
+Beyond the conventional master planning exercise architects typically engage in with universities, the overarching and genesis level approach of Experience Design Master Planning will empower universities to gain the competitive edge they are looking for to contend for new students, keep the students they have, and recruit and retain the best faculty available.

 Multispecies Empathy-Building Design Methodology